farnulfo/waitfilter/README.md

         <url-pattern>/*</url-pattern>
     </filter-mapping>
 ```
 ## Bonus: Change waitTime in live with JMX

-The wait time can be change in live with JMX.
+The wait time can be changed while your web app is running with JMX.
 Use a JMX Browser like VisualVM (need MBeans plugin), JConsole or JMC.

 ![Screenshot of JConsole](jconsole.png)